tarotez/sleepstages/Readme.md

 The training program reads this directory to train classifiers.
 The user can place more than one WAVEDIR directory under the "data" directory.
 In other words, the user can prepare a directory for each dataset.

 The code in the "code" directory uses the file named "path.json" to find the "data" directory.

 The "data/pickled" directory should contain "params.json" for setting up parameters for feature extraction, training, and prediction.
-Details of the parameters are indicated in the README.md file.

-Running:
-The GUI for online prediction can be started from a terminal by
+The GUI for online prediction can be started from a command-line terminal by

 ```
 python app.py